 - Serve – Top the pasta with grilled tempeh cubes, chopped scallion, cilantro, and cashews.
 Enjoy!

-What does tempeh taste like?
 Tempeh is a somewhat divisive ingredient.
 People tend to either love it or hate it.
 It has a big of tang from the fermentation (think sourdough bread versus regular bread).
 It has a firm, chewy texture that holds up well in a pasta dish like this one.
 It takes on the flavor of the add-ins and the ingredients around it!

-I don't like tempeh.
-What can I substitute?
-If you're following a plant-based diet, and like tofu, press some firm tofu, cube it, and cook it by your favorite method before adding.
-If you're not concerned about keeping it plant-based, this would be a great way to use cooked chicken breast (rotisserie chicken).
+If you’re following a plant-based diet, and like tofu, press some firm tofu, cube it, and cook it by your favorite method before adding.
+If you’re not concerned about keeping it plant-based, this would be a great way to use cooked chicken breast (rotisserie chicken).

 Pre-cooked tempeh softens its chewy texture for a far better result!
 Don’t skip this step.
 For more on pre-cooking tempeh.